-TERM DESCRIPTION Focus Area Areas that have been identified as priorities for the destination to realise it's purpose.
-Key Outcome The intended qualitative objective for each Focus Area.
+Term Description Focus Area Areas that have been identified as priorities for the destination to realise it's purpose.
+Key Outcome The intended qualitative KPI for each Focus Area.
 Considerations Thought starters, ideas and insights to guide the activation of the Focus Area.
 Possible Activations & Projects The word 'possible' is used as these projects should be viewed as considerations, and activated if the external conditions are in alignment.
-Their prioritising, resourcing, timeframes and key performance indicators are developed in the Annual DMP Action Plan .
-Key Stakeholders Stakeholder(s) responsible for activating the Focus Area Role(s) Stakeholder(s) role in activating the Focus Area (Leadership, Deliver, Partner, Advocacy, Education) Timeframe Recommended activation timeframe
+Their prioritising, resourcing, timeframes and key performance indicators are developed in the Annual Action Plan Lead Stakeholders responsible for activating the Focus Area